figure-io/polymer-matrix-diagram/README.md

 // returns {...}
 ```

-If the matrix diagram does not have data, the method returns a template configuration object in which __no__ attributes will have been set.
+If the matrix diagram does not have data, the method returns a template configuration object in which __no__ attributes have been set.